stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Managing Resource Names

+Cloud systems use tags or labels to enable you to categorise and manage resources.
+However, resources often need to have unique names.
 Use the `product_name`, `environment_name`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
-This avoids conflicts between copies of infrastructure.
+This avoids conflicts between the various copies of resources.

 Every type of cloud resource may have a different set of rules about acceptable names.
-For the best compatibility across systems, use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+For consistency and the best compatibility between systems, use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 To avoid limits on the total length of resource names, try to limit the size of the identifiers that you use:

 - `product_name` - 12 characters or less
 - `unit_name` - 12 characters or less
-- `environment_name` - 7 characters or less
+- `environment_name` - 8 characters or less
-- `edition` - 7 characters or less
+- `edition` - 8 characters or less

 For convenience, the code in the unit template includes locals and outputs to help with this: